kscnl1n/kscnl1n/README.md

 **Past Projects**

+**AeroExpress** - Began work on 02/10/2024.
+Website for PROS' challenge in the University of Houston Hackathon, meant to track flights around the user and return the cheapest options after being prompted in natural language.
+Uses Amadeus API for flight and pricing information and Google API for NLP.

 **PyFig** - Began work on 03/17/2023.
 Simple Python compiler using TKinter for GUI.

 **PyRegress** - Began work on 05/31/2023.
 Regression calculator built in Python meant to display future values for datasets in Matlab.